Durishn/nicdurish.ca-v1/README.md

 This site has been a fun side project for me.
 An opportunity to freely experiment with building a website from scratch - with heavy support from tutorials, codepens, and trial & error.
 Code used directly from or heavily influenced from other open source sources are referenced within comments.

-This code is free under the (MIT)!
-[LICENSE.md](LICENSE.md).
+This code is free under the MIT [LICENSE](LICENSE.md).
 Use what you will, references are appreciated.